 Stasis publishes articles on social and political philosophy and theory.
 It seeks to provide an international intellectual format that can open a common space between the English- and Russian-language philosophical traditions.
 The journal welcomes interdisciplinarity and covers a broad range of topics, from the purely philosophical, such as negativity, to the culturally and historically specific, such as social movements, religion, and sexuality.

-License terms: authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License International CC-BY that allows others to share the work with an acknowledgement of the work's authorship and initial publication in the journal.
+License terms: authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License International CC-BY that allows others to share the work with an acknowledgment of the work's authorship and initial publication in the journal.

 The journal's Editorial Board ensures high ethical and professional standards based on Principles of Transparency and Best Practice in Scholarly Publishing.